awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 ## Prerequisites<a name="tutorial-cwe-prereqs"></a>

 This tutorial assumes the following:
-+ You can sign in to the AWS Management Console as an IAM user from the management account \(formerly known as the "master account"\) in your organization\.
++ You can sign in to the AWS Management Console as an IAM user from the management account in your organization\.
 The IAM user must have permissions to create and configure a log in CloudTrail, a function in Lambda, a topic in Amazon SNS, and a rule in CloudWatch\.
 For more information about granting permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*, or the guide for the service for which you want to configure access\.
 + You have access to an existing Amazon Simple Storage Service \(Amazon S3\) bucket \(or you have permissions to create a bucket\) to receive the CloudTrail log that you configure in step 1\.

 **Important**